-- Note that Facebook will send an asynchronous real time update event to brainCloud when a product is purchased.
+- Note that Facebook will send an asynchronous real-time update event to brainCloud when a product is purchased.
 This is a failsafe mechanism to ensure that the appropriate item is awarded to the user (regardless of whether the app sent the receipt to the server).
-BrainCloud will only award currency once regardless of which notification is received first (the receipt from the app or the real time update payment notification from Facebook).
-The behaviour and return JSON of the API call to confirm a receipt is identical regardless of the order in which these two events occur.
+BrainCloud will only award currency once regardless of which notification is received first (the receipt from the app or the real-time update payment notification from Facebook).
+The behavior and return JSON of the API call to confirm a receipt is identical regardless of the order in which these two events occur.

 - You have a Facebook game created in the Facebook developer portal

 - You have configured brainCloud with the Facebook app id and secret

 - You have configured a Marketplace in brainCloud